Odeon Marble Arch

 Within six months of opening, the Regal Cinema had been taken over by Associated British Cinemas(ABC) who operated it until early-January 1945.
 Odeon Theatres then took control and refurbished it, but before they could re-open, the Regal Cinema suffered damage from one of the last flying bombs to hit London and it remained closed until September 1945 when it re-opened as the Odeon Marble Arch.

 The Odeon closed on 22nd March 1964 with “The Long Ships”.
-It was demolished, to be replaced by an office block and a new modern Odeon Marble Arch, which still operates today, although now as a five screen cinema.
+It was demolished, to be replaced by an office block and a new modern single-screen Odeon Marble Arch, which operated until it closed as a five screen cinema on 8th May 2016 and was demolished in October 2016.

 Just login to your account and subscribe to this theater